Jurisdiction

 • Real execution: this means that the obligation is performed by a third party at the debtor’s expense.
 Think of vacating a property or performing certain work.

-We advise you on the most effective coercive measures in your specific situation and ensure proper and careful execution.
+We are happy to advise you on the most effective enforcement measures in your specific situation.

 International execution